History of New England: New England and political thought

-During the colonial period and the early years of the American republic, New England leaders like James Otis, John Adams, and Samuel Adams joined Patriots in Philadelphia and Virginia to define Republicanism, and lead the colonies to a war for independence against Great Britain.
+During the colonial period and the early years of the American republic, New England leaders such as James Otis, John Adams, and Samuel Adams joined Patriots in Philadelphia and Virginia to define Republicanism and lead the colonies to a war for independence against Great Britain.
 New England was a Federalist stronghold and strongly opposed the War of 1812.
-After 1830 it became a Whig party, stronghold as exemplified by Daniel Webster in the Second Party System.
-At the time of the American Civil War, New England, the mid-Atlantic, and the Midwest, which had long since abolished slavery, united against the Confederate States of America, ending the practice in the United States.
-Henry David Thoreau, iconic New England writer and philosopher, made the case for civil disobedience and individualism.
+After 1830, it became a Whig party stronghold, as exemplified by Daniel Webster in the Second Party System.

 French Canadians

-French-Canadians living in rural Canada was attracted to New England textile mills after 1850,Claire Quintal, ed., Steeples and Smokestacks.
-A Collection of essays on The Franco-American Experience in New England (1996) and about 600,000 migrated to the U.S., especially to New England.
+French Canadians living in rural Canada were attracted to New England textile mills after 1850, and about 600,000 migrated to the U.S., especially to New England.
 The first immigrants went to nearby areas of northern Vermont and New Hampshire, but southern Massachusetts became the principal destination from the late 1870s until the end of the last immigration wave in the early 1900s.
 Many of these later immigrants were looking for short-term employment that would allow them to make enough money to go back home and settle comfortably, but approximately half of the Canadian settlers remained permanently.
 By 1900, 573,000 French Canadians had immigrated to New England.